 Not counting the departed Patriot, the Compass amassed the fewest sales of all Jeep models during 2017.
 With the Patriot now definitely gone, the Compass is poised to take this undesired accolade upon itself.
 However, the second generation Compass is at least somewhat fresh being introduced in 2017.
 This also means that the compact crossover won’t receive a substantial makeover for at least another year or two.

 The Jeep Compass for MY 2019 carries over with the same lineup of engines – if you can call its sole 2.4L 4-cylinder option a lineup, that is.
-The naturally aspirated mill develops 180 hp and 175 lb-ft of torque, comes equipped with a 6-speed manual transmission, standard front-wheel-drive and optional all-wheel-drive, and solid fuel economy of up to 31 mpg on the highway.
+The naturally aspirated mill develops 180 hp and 175 lb-ft of twist, comes equipped with a 6-speed manual transmission, standard front-wheel-drive and optional all-wheel-drive, and solid fuel economy of up to 31 mpg on the highway.
 All this comes in an affordable package that starts from $24,000, but the Compass still doesn’t appeal to many consumers since there are far better alternatives on the market.